Audio on Quizlet

 3. Update or change your web browser

 - We recommend using Chrome, Safari, or Firefox

 - If you're using Internet Explorer, make sure you have the browser's default security settings in place

 - Please note that we don't support audio in Opera, so you'll need to use one of the browsers listed above

-- Make sure you have the most updated version of Flash
+- Make sure you have the latest version of Flash installed

-- If you're using Flashblock or ClickToFlash, add Quizlet to its whitelist
+- If you're using Flashblock, Clicktoflash, or another Flash blocker, add Quizlet to its whitelist